 You’ve come to the right place.
-Middle grade adventure books and firefighter books (fiction) are my forte.
-Look no further for fast moving, adventure/suspense books for juvenile/middle grade readers and adults.
+Firefighter books (fiction) and young reader adventure books are my forte.
+Look no further for fast moving, adventure/suspense books for young readers and exciting tales for adults.
 There’s plenty of firefighter non-fiction written by Canadian firefighters, but only one other fiction novel as far as I know.
-You’ll discover having a firefighter as the main character a refreshing change from American lawyer and cop stories I am the first fiction writer with a Canadian firefighter as a protagonist.
+You’ll discover reading firefighter books with a firefighter as the main character a refreshing change from American lawyer and cop stories I am the first fiction writer with a Canadian firefighter as a protagonist.
 The real deal.
-Right now in March 2015 I’m eagerly awaiting for Bookkus Publishing to put out Final Response in eFormat and paperback.

 “Your work is certainly of merit…” – Robert Astle and Associates

-Final Response is ready for prime time.
+Final Response is now available in eBook format and paperback via Amazon.
 Bookkus Publishing is taking all three firefighter novels.
 Check them all out on the ‘firefighter books’ tab on this site.
 This story was on the Bookkus publishing site garnering 4-5 star reviews.
-It will be available in eBook and paperback in early Spring 2015.

 “A wonderful sense of place, an interesting glimpse into adolescence in the seventies, a good story of a boy coping with the challenges of being a boy.
 This is a real page turner. …laced with descriptive touches that are not only apt and vivid but a pleasure to read.
 Very very good!” – Anon. judge, Writing For Alberta Youth Competition

-My juvenile / middle grade have are adventurous boys who don’t appear tough or particularly brave or heroic.
+In my juvenile/middle grade adventure fiction are boys who don’t appear tough or particularly brave or heroic.
 They don’t have magic wands or special powers.
 There’s no wise, talking creatures to help them succeed or escape.
 They don’t live on a parallel Earth or alien planet.
 It’s all about reality.
 When called upon to show courage my boys are lions.
 Brains and true grit pull them through bad and dangerous situations.
 Bullies, scheming, and fights are the reality in the stories.
 Integrity, friendship, bravery, and courage are the true grit of my main characters.
 These stories have been tested for your assurity by 110 Grade 5 students in Edmonton and Toronto schools.
 VooDoo Bully is currently seeking a publisher.
 You can read the first chapter here on the Juv/MG tab.
 My highly critical writers group loved it.
+So did my even worse critic my wife.
 I really enjoy writing in this middle grade genre.
-Archie’s Gold and The Far Bank are now available in print at Amazon and Indigo Chapters.
+All are available in eBook and paperback at Amazon.

-All my books are available @ Smashwords and Amazon Kindle as well as Diesel eBooks, Apple iBooks, Nook (Barnes & Noble), Sony, Google eBooks, and Kobo (Chapters Indigo).
+My eBooks have a wider disrtribution @ Smashwords and Amazon Kindle as well as Apple iBooks, Nook (Barnes & Noble), Sony, Google eBooks, and Kobo (Chapters Indigo).
 You can also read samples and reviews there.

 Some these links require holding down the CTRL key while clicking your mouse, like this Twitter icon.